 They can also do surprisingly well in some low light spots providing you take care not to over water your plant.
 For example, one of mine grows on a shelf towards the ceiling and around 6 feet away from a North-West window.

 If you choose a low light location, you shouldn't expect lots of new growth over the growing season.
-Plants growing in brighter spots get considerably more.
+Plants growing in brighter spots will grow considerably more.

 Did you know?